rhyslwells/Data-Archive/content/standardised/Hadoop.md

+---
+title:
+tags:
+  - software
+aliases:
+category:
+---
+   Hadoop provides the backbone for distributed storage and computation.
+It uses HDFS (Hadoop Distributed File System) to split large datasets across clusters of servers, while MapReduce enables parallel processing.
+It’s well-suited for [[Batch Processing]]asks, though newer tools like [[Apache Spark|Spark]] often outperform Hadoop in terms of speed and ease of use.

 1. **Architecture**:
    - **Open-Source Framework**: Hadoop is an open-source framework for distributed storage and processing of large datasets using clusters of commodity hardware.